Leyli and Majnun (Fuzuli)

+Leyli and Majnun (Leyli və Məcnun, لیلی و مجنون) is an epic poem written in Azerbaijani by the 16th-century poet Fuzuli.
+The poem, written in the form of a mathnawi (rhyming couplets), tells the story of a young man named Qays who falls in love with a girl named Leyli and earns the nickname "Majnun" (lit.
+'Madman') because of his love for her.
+The poem, considered the pinnacle of Fuzuli's creation, consists of 3096 bayts and was dedicated to Üveys Pasha, the Ottoman ruler of Baghdad.
+In 1908, Uzeyir Hajibeyov composed the first opera in the Islamic world based on this work of Fuzuli.

 Analysis of the poem

-Fuzuli created this poem, closely related to the Azerbaijani oral-poetic creation, continuing and updating the traditions of his predecessors, especially poetry of Nizami Ganjavi, who was the first to write the poem "Leyli and Majnun" in 1188 based on an ancient Arab legend.
-However, unlike Nizami, Fuzuli inserted lyric poems into the poem (22 ghazals, 2 morabbs, and 2 monajats), which harmoniously fit into the narrative, and, at the same time, remain independent.
+Fuzuli created this poem, closely related to the Azerbaijani oral-poetic creation, continuing and updating the traditions of his predecessors.
+The poem is based on an ancient Arab legend.
+Fuzuli inserted lyric poems into the poem (22 ghazals, 2 murabbas, and 2 munajats), which harmoniously fit into the narrative, and, at the same time, remain independent.